emnify/product-docs/docs/services/support/incident-management.md

 ## Operational incidents

-An operational incident is characterized by emnify's service having partial functionality.
+An *operational* incident is characterized by emnify's service having partial functionality.
-Performance is degraded or limited, but normal services are still available.
+Performance is degraded or limited, but regular services are still available.
-Immediate attention might be required if quality levels cannot be fully achieved.
+If the quality of services remains subpar, the issue could be escalated.
 For example:

 - Data service degradation affecting a minimum of 25 connected devices and a maximum of 999 connected devices
-- SMS total outage or interruption affecting a minimum of 25 connected devices
+- SMS total outage or interruption that affects at least 25 connected devices
-- Degradation of the VPN service affecting a minimum of 25 devices
+- Degradation of the VPN service that affects at least 25 devices
-- Request of BIC2 codes or invalid BIC code related issues
+- Requesting BIC2 codes or issues related to invalid BIC codes
 - Unavailability of certain Regional Internet Breakouts
 - Data Streamer interruption
 - Data Streamer information delayed for more than 5 minutes